xuminic/subsync/README.md

 # subsync
-synchronize the time stamps of subtitle files
+Synchronize the time stamps of subtitle files.

+Support .srt, .ass and .ssa format.